ev3dev/ev3dev.github.io/docs/getting-started.md

 Put the SD Card in your EV3 and power it on.
 At first, you will see the MINDSTORMS boot splash and the red LEDs will be on.
 This is immediately followed by the ev3dev boot splash and the LEDs changing to orange.
-The left LED indicates CPU activity and the right LED indicates disk (SD card) activity.
+The LEDs indicate disk (SD card) activity.

+Note: If you are using Raspberry Pi hardware without a screen, just wait for the Activity LED to stop flashing, then go to the next step.

-The first boot will take a little longer than subsequent boots because the EV3 has to create a unique SSH host ids and take care of a few other housekeeping items.
+After one or two minutes, the screen will go blank.
+This happens on the first boot only.
+The first boot takes a little longer than subsequent boots because the EV3 has to create a unique SSH host ids and take care of a few other housekeeping items.
+After another minute or two, you will see the *brickman loading...* screen.

 When the boot is complete, the LEDs will turn green and you will see something like this on the screen:

 {% include screenshot.html source="/images/brickman/main-menu.png" %}

 You will notice the number in the battery in the upper right corner.
 This displays the remaining voltage of the power supply.
-It is not possible to calculate an accurate percent value of the remaining energy, so this value is choosen.
+It is not possible to calculate an accurate percent value of the remaining energy, so this value is chosen.
 If the voltage drops below 5V the brick will turn off.
 All not saved data may be lost.
 Keep in mind, that is may take a much longer time from 8V to 6.5V than from 6.5V down to 5V!

 **Troubleshooting tips if your EV3 won't boot:**